prebid/Prebid.js/modules/dailymotionBidAdapter.md

 * `description` - Video description
 * `duration` - Video duration in seconds
+* `iabcat1` - List of IAB category IDs from the [1.0 taxonomy](https://github.com/InteractiveAdvertisingBureau/Taxonomies/blob/main/Content%20Taxonomies/Content%20Taxonomy%201.0.tsv)
-* `iabcat2` - List of IAB category IDs from the [2.0 taxonomy](https://github.com/InteractiveAdvertisingBureau/Taxonomies/blob/main/Content%20Taxonomies/Content%20Taxonomy%202.0.tsv)
+* `iabcat2` - List of IAB category IDs from the [2.0 taxonomy](https://github.com/InteractiveAdvertisingBureau/Taxonomies/blob/main/Content%20Taxonomies/Content%20Taxonomy%202.0.tsv) and above
 * `id` - Video unique ID in host video infrastructure
 * `lang` - ISO 639-1 code for main language used in the video
 * `private` - True if video is not publicly available